 Lots of people ask me about the spirals I keep drawing all the time.
-You notice that sigil must be important to me because I put a spiral on the center candle on every magic candle set I make.
+You notice I put a spiral on the center candle.
 Where did this fascination with spirals start anyway?

 Well, truth be told, it started with Kenny Scharf.
 I went to interview Kenny around 1981 and he showed me a piece of paper about spirituality, religion and the use of icons (which I now call sigils) that he’d recently written while coming down from mushrooms.
 I was blown away by the insights Kenny expressed in that essay and keep in mind, Kenny was only 23-years-old at the time, just out of college.